VinitKarlekar/Emart-Microsvc-Docker/README.md

 ## 🙏 Acknowledgments

 - **Original Application**: This project uses the e-commerce application developed by [DevOpsHyd Club](https://github.com/devopshydclub/emartapp)
-- **Special Thanks**: To the open-source community for providing excellent documentation and resources
 - **Learning Resources**: Docker official documentation, AWS documentation, and various DevOps learning platforms

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License